Wednesday 28 August 2019

 Tracey Slatter is managing director of Barwon Water.
 She is highly regarded by her peers for her distinctive ability to disrupt and innovate in traditional sectors, leveraging off a "learning lens" to identify and act on new opportunities and challenges.
 She enjoys leadership challenges and is committed to achieving excellent outcomes and improved value for the community.

 Shannan Whitney represents the client for Bresic Whitney Darlinghurst, Hunters Hill and Roseberry (Sydney).
 At Work Place / Work Life, he will present the project alongside Tony Chenchow, founding partner, Chenchow Little.

-Bresic Whitney co-founder and director Shannan Whitney has a vision for the Sydney real estate company to be Australia’s leading lifestyle property group.
-And that, he says, starts in the workplace.
 Design, art and culture imbue the Bresic Whitney offices, through the dynamic environments that Chenchow Little Architects has created.
-Shannan invited Tony Chenchow and Stephanie Little to imagine a Darlinghurst office in 2009, a collaboration that continued as the firm grew into new spaces in Hunters Hill, Balmain, and Rosebery.
-Bresic Whitney is now recognised as a brand outside its core industry and acknowledged for its boldness and commitment to architecture and design.
+Shannan Whitney invited Tony Chenchow and Stephanie Little to imagine a Darlinghurst office in 2009, a collaboration that continued as the firm grew into new spaces in Hunters Hill, Balmain, and Rosebery.
+Bresic Whitney is now recognized as a brand outside its core industry and acknowledged for its boldness and commitment to architecture and design.

 Senior interior designer and studio director, Bates Smart